Herbal Medicine

 Meet Our Naturopath and Medical Herbalist -Cassandra Ledger

-Cassandra enjoys working across a diverse range of wellness areas, with a focus on executive health, women’s health, senior wellness, and true to her rural upbringing, supporting farmers and families living on the land.
-She helps clients navigate a variety of health imbalances, with special interests in personalised weight loss and detox strategies, sleep issues, fatigue, gut and thyroid health, preconception and fertility care for both women and men, the physical effects of stress, worry, grief, and natural approaches to skin health.
+Cassandra enjoys working across a diverse range of wellness areas, with a focus on executive health, women’s health, senior wellness, and, true to her rural upbringing, supporting farmers and families living on the land.